sundaysenergy/sundaysenergy.github.com/static/cape.md

 You'll only be as good as the mean of those around you.
 The Drupal community is home to many semi-developer freelancers.
 Drupal enables a ton of functionality without being a programmer.
 Need some added functionality?
 There is a module for that.
 However, this module could have been written for a specific job and the maintainer is no longer getting paid to work on it.

+#### The simple things
+Say you want to show a specific set of characters in a post.
+Not easy when there is html involved.
+You have to exclude the html from the count.

+## When A Content Management System Does Make Sense

 #### Drupal is good for two main groups

 1. Small-scale site builders who can leverage the power of Views, Fields, and the rich module ecosystem but aren't building sites complex enough to land them in "maintenance hell".

 2. Large organizations with development teams that need a complex content/user model.
 Drupal does a good job of content modeling, revisions, localization, and has a decent plugin system.

-#### The simple things
-Say you want to show a specific set of characters in a post.
-Not easy when there is html involved.
-You have to exclude the html from the count.